rsmets/personal-site/src/content/work/trvlr.md

 ## Where It Stands

-TRVLR is live at [trvlr.live](https://trvlr.live), with the social journaling experience deployed and the Mastra-powered engine maturing alongside the affiliate partnerships that make the free model work.
-It's an ongoing build, and frankly the one I'm most excited about, both for what it does today and for where it points: a privacy-preserving inference layer so the personalization I care about never has to mean handing plaintext PII to a service operator or model vendor. _But that's a story for another post._
+TRVLR shipped a working prototype at [trvlr.live](https://trvlr.live), with the social journaling experience deployed and the Mastra-powered agent engine wired up alongside the affiliate partnerships that make the free model viable.
+Active development has since been put on hold.
+I may pick it back up ahead of summer 2026, when I'll likely be traveling again and will want exactly this kind of tool in my pocket.
+Until then, the landing page and codebase remain as a snapshot of what felt like a genuinely promising vertical agent play.